The Irish Hobby - the genetic source of modern equine sport

 "In looking further back in time for the origin of those original Phoenician transported horses, it is believed that the equines were an earlier breed found in central Spain, reported to be the horses of the Celts and Iberi (Celtiberi) --tribes of fierce fighters whose practice was to ride to battle, then dismount and fight on foot.
 Some of these Celts also colonized Ireland and western England, while other Celtic migrations came from Gaul.
 The horses of the Ancient Celtiberi can be further traced back to an origin in the Armenian area, which may be the earliest home of the domestic horse."
 (Kirsan 2013 p.7)

-Northern Africa and the southern Iberian Peninsula were the areas where the Phoenicians established colonies in approximately 1000 BC, and in these settlements the Barb and the Spanish Horse was developed.
-Quality light horse breeds that were not gaited and not particularly fast, but were noted for spirit, beauty, stamina and elevated action.
+Northern Africa and the southern Iberian Peninsula were the areas where the Phoenicians established colonies in approximately 1000 BC, and in these settlements the Barb and the Spanish Horse was developed, quality light horse breeds that were not gaited and not particularly fast, but were noted for spirit, beauty, stamina and elevated action.
 It was later in approximately 700 BC that another colonial settlement was established in the north-central Iberian Peninsula, and it was this group that produced the Celtic Horse that made its way to the British Isles on Phoenician trading ships.
 While surely related to the earlier Barb and Spanish Horse, the Celtic Horse was different in that it was gaited and had tremendous speed.
 I am not really equipped to trace this stock back any further than into the general Armenian area, but I did notice that the waves of colonial settlements into ancient Spain coincided with regime upsets in the greater Mesopotamian civilizations.
 For instance, the Babylonian empire was in crisis from 1026-911 BC, and then the Assyrian empire was in flux in 911-605 BC.
 Does this mean these equine populations were displaced because of this shifting?
-And there are images of gaited chariot horses on glazed tiles and wall reliefs in Nineveh, Assyria from approximately 800 to 700 bc, lending more certainty that the Hobby stock may have come with relocated Assyrians or Assyrian subjects.
+And there are images of gaited chariot horses on glazed tiles and wall reliefs in Nineveh, Assyria from approximately 800 to 700 BC, lending more certainty that the Hobby stock may have come with relocated Assyrians or Assyrian subjects.
 (Albenda, 2004).
 Assyrians were known not just for chariot horses but ridden mounts.

 This original Celtic stock was long established in Ireland, brought by the Celts themselves starting sometime around 600 or 700 BC from the northern Iberian Peninsula and continuing with each wave of immigration--and as in England also brought in by the Phoenicians in trade.
 By the dawn of the Christian era it is recorded that the Irish Horse was raced in chariots--already a sport breed.
 These horses and their ancestors have been documented as sport horses for two-thousand years.